×

 @article{tapia2024efft,

-author={Tapia, R. and Martínez-de Dios, J. R. and Ollero, A.},
+author={Tapia, Raul and Martínez-de Dios, José Ramiro and Ollero, Anibal},

 journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},

-title={{eFFT}: An Event-based Method for the Efficient Computation of Exact {Fourier} Transforms},
+title={eFFT: An Event-based Method for the Efficient Computation of Exact Fourier Transforms},

 year={2024},